petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-1-technical/deployment-strategies/choosing-the-right-deployment-strategy.md

 After reviewing the deployment options covered above, it has become clear that, for LifeBank, the right option is the SaaS approach because it allows them to focus their efforts on building the application they need to address their business problems.

-In this case, Liferay Experience Cloud SaaS was the logical and obvious choice.
+In this case, Liferay SaaS was the logical and obvious choice.
 In a real-world scenario things might not be so obvious.

 In demos and discussions it is important to not go through the specifics of every deployment approach with a prospect.